Meiguro/simplyjs/README.md

 #### Window.action(actionDef)

 This is a special nested accessor to the `action` property which takes an `actionDef`.
-It can be used to set a new actionDef.
-See [Window] for details on `actionDef.
+It can be used to set a new `actionDef`.
+See [Window] for details on `actionDef`.

 ````js
 card.action({